Donate

 State Campaigns

 We advocate for the adoption of evidence-based sentencing policies that make the criminal legal system more equitable and humane and advance reforms that promote community safety while reducing ineffective overreliance on incarceration.
-State campaign activities include public education through digital ads and strategic communications, lobbying, coalition leadership, public event coordination, co-powering with incarcerated individuals and groups, and tailored research and data analysis.
+State campaign activities include public education through digital ads and strategic communications, lobbying, coalition leadership, public event coordination, collaborating with incarcerated individuals and groups, and tailored research and data analysis.
 We also fund local grassroots efforts with our Racial Justice Fund.
 These efforts build on existing second look laws such as judicial review of sentences and expanded parole opportunities.

 Scroll down to learn more about each of our campaigns.